justinribeiro/resp-img-get-serving-url-appengine/README.md

 gsutil cp rock-bench-knights-ferry.jpg gs://myawesomebucket-pub/
 ```

-4. Oh no, our acl on our upload didn't listen, let's set the acl on the file.
+4. Now, if we just want to serve our file from GCS, we can set the acl on our uploaded file (though for the serving url, we don't have to):
 ```
 gsutil acl set public-read gs://myawesomebucket-pub/rock-bench-knights-ferry.jpg
 ```